Skip to main content

 info

-Replace <YOUR ETH NODE> with the WebSocket endpoint of your Ethereum node.
-For Infura users, your address should be: wss://mainnet.infura.io/ws/v3/your-infura-project-id.
+Replace <YOUR-ETH-NODE> with your Ethereum node WebSocket URL (e.g., wss://mainnet.infura.io/ws/v3/your-project-id).
 Ensure you use the WebSocket URL (ws/wss) instead of the HTTP URL (http/https).